Versatile beef easy to incorporate into any meal

 For medium-rare steaks, the temperature should read 145 degrees.
 The temperature for medium steak should read 160 degrees and well done is 170 degrees.
 After cooking, let steaks rest before serving.

-Fresh of thoroughly thawed ground beef patties should be cooked to an internal temperature of 160 degrees for medium doneness.
+Fresh or thoroughly thawed ground beef patties should be cooked to an internal temperature of 160 degrees for medium doneness.
 Color is not a reliable indicator of ground beef doneness.

 For roasts, prior to roasting, insert an ovenproof thermometer into the thickest part of the roast, but do not touch fat or bone.
 An instant-read thermometer can be used toward the end of cooking for about 15 seconds.
 Remove thermometer and continue cooking if necessary.